hehao98/CityVis-China/README.md

 This repository contains an information visualization of 20 major cities in China, originally as a cource project for [Data Visualization](http://vis.pku.edu.cn/wiki/doku.php?id=public_course:visclass_f18:assignment:start), Fall 2018 in Peking University.

+## Run

+Run `node.js` server in `Web/` directory, then access `http://localhost:8080/client/index.html` using your browser.
+The port number might change depending on your server settings.

 ## Dataset

 All the data are collected from the Internet and are not guaranteed to be accurate.
 All available data types are summarized in the following table.
 For raw data, see `data.csv` in project root.